milleroncruz/CodeReview/README.md

 <!-- ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo) --!>

 <h2>Description</h2>
 The project consists of a simple script to check for existing files in a home directory.
-The project builds on a basic script to make theit more robust and to give the user greater functionality.
+The project builds on a basic script to make it more robust and to give the user greater functionality.
 <br />